penpot/penpot-docs/technical-guide/developer/frontend.md

 }
 ```

-> ❗️ **IMPORTANT:** The `mockRPC` method is meant to intercept calls to Penpot's RPC API, and already prefixes the path you provide with `/api/rpc/command/`.
-So, if you need to intercept `/api/rpc/command/get-profile` you would just need to call `mockRPC("get-profile", "json-data.json")`.
+> ❗️ **IMPORTANT:** The <code class="language-bash">mockRPC</code> method is meant to intercept calls to Penpot's RPC API, and already prefixes the path you provide with <code class="language-bash">/api/rpc/command/</code>.
+So, if you need to intercept <code class="language-bash">/api/rpc/command/get-profile</code> you would just need to call <code class="language-bash">mockRPC("get-profile", "json-data.json")</code>.

 ##### WebSockets

 Any Penpot page that uses a WebSocket requires it to be intercepted and mocked.
-To do that, you can extend from the POM `BaseWebSocketPage` _and_ call its `initWebSockets()` methods before each test.
+To do that, you can extend from the POM <code class="language-bash">BaseWebSocketPage</code> _and_ call its <code class="language-bash">initWebSockets()</code> methods before each test.

 Here's an an actual example from the Penpot repository: